 Kubernetes

-To publish a container image to kubernetes, you need to have a public image in docker hub or in repositories such as Azure Container Registry (ACR), Amazon Elastic Container Registry, Google Container Registry, Oracle Cloud Infrastructure Container Registry, and others.
+To publish a container image to Kubernetes, you must have a public image in docker Hub or in repositories such as Azure Container Registry (ACR), Amazon Elastic Container Registry, Google Container Registry, Oracle Cloud Infrastructure Container Registry, and others.

-We recommend a read in the docker documentation that demonstrates how to build a docker image and publish to a repository.
+We recommend reading the docker documentation that demonstrates how to build a docker image and publish to a repository.

 **Creating a “deployment.yml” deployment file